Energy-Review.co.uk

 Both companies receive a high number of positive reviews.
 However, in the case of E.ON Next, when customers feel let down is the time it takes to answer the phone.
 Some customers state they have had to resort to messaging on Twitter to get a reply.
 It’s also clear that their customer service agents are a credit to them, with many of them being personally thanked on Trustpilot.

 Similarly, Octopus customers more often state that the agent they spoke to was helpful and resolved their queries.
-There are also comments about switching is easy and that they are always clear and efficient when it comes to communications.
+There are also comments about how switching is easy and that they are always clear and efficient when it comes to communications.

 Conclusion: Neither supplier is doing a bad job of keeping their customers happy.
 However, the stats speak for themselves, and Octopus wins this section due to their number of excellent reviews and fantastic positive feedback.